 - I had a reader write to ask about using white chocolate instead.
 If you make the truffles using White Chocolate, you need to use twice as much white chocolate, if you use milk chocolate you need 1 1/2 times as much chocolate.
 When I make white chocolate truffles, being there is such a small liquid to chocolate ratio, I just heat the cream (or ice cream) and the white chocolate in a double boiler until it's 3/4 of the way melted.
 Remove from the heat then stir until melted.

-Roll a scoop into a ball and immediately coat it in the chocolate shavings.
+- Roll a scoop into a ball and immediately coat it in the chocolate shavings.
 Don’t roll them all first.
-You need the warmth of you hands to make the balls a bit sticky so the chocolate shavings will stick.
+You need the warmth of your hands to make the balls a bit sticky so the chocolate shavings will stick.

 Chocolate truffles are best eaten within a week but will stay fresh if stored in the refrigerator for up to a few weeks.